-In addition to keeping policymakers and stakeholders updated on the progress of MIDD implementation, as noted above there are a number of environmental factors that have the potential to impact MIDD over the next several months and coming years.
+DCHS has processes in place to keep policymakers and stakeholders updated on MIDD implementation and changes to MIDD initiatives.
+As noted above, there are a number of environmental factors that have the potential to impact MIDD over the next several months and coming years.
 These will require monitoring and updates for policymakers and MIDD stakeholders.
-In the spirit of continued communication and transparency that were the hallmarks of MIDD renewal, a two pronged approach to MIDD communication is planned.
+In the spirit of continued communication and transparency that were the hallmarks of MIDD renewal, a two-pronged approach to MIDD communication is planned.
 At the policymaking level, the Executive will communicate updates on implementation of MIDD initiatives and other key MIDD impacting elements to the Council via the annual report transmitted each August.
-202 At the operational level, MIDD staff will update providers through quarterly MIDD newsletters and the MIDD Advisory Committee at its meetings.
+At the operational level, MIDD staff will update providers through electronic MIDD newsletters and the MIDD Advisory Committee at its meetings.
 This work will be informed by community engagement when feasible.